DHIF22/2324_2dPOS/README.md

 ## 📝 License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - view the LICENSE.md file for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).